andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 Field values do not get initialized to zero when constructed.
 You must make sure to set all values instead of relying on them to be zero.

+Alternatively you can switch to an internal proxy datatype temporarily while waiting for an rclcpp::Time

+#### Usages of ros::Rate

+There is an equivalent type `rclcpp::rate::Rate` object which is basically a drop in replacement for `ros::Rate`.

 #### ROS client library